tweag/nickel-union-contracts-paper/reviews-dls/answer-1.md

 I don't think the problem is about currying vs non-currying.
-Sure, the programmer could write a n-ary function to overcome this issue, but this sound like a work-around rather than some righter way to do it.
+Sure, the programmer could write a n-ary function to overcome this issue, but this sound like a work-around rather than some right or natural way to do it.
 Forgetting the general debate about currying, the issue is that the semantics doesn't validate the equation `A -> B /\ A -> C ~= A -> (B \/ C)`, which is validated e.g. by set theoretic functions and thus could be intuitively expected from the user (could we find a realizers-based semantics that validate this?).

 ## Correction proposal